huggingface/optimum-habana/examples/README.md

 This folder contains actively maintained examples of use of 🤗 Optimum Habana for various ML tasks.

 Other [examples](https://github.com/huggingface/transformers/tree/main/examples/pytorch) from the 🤗 Transformers library can be adapted the same way to enable deployment on Gaudi processors.
 This simply consists in:
-- replacing the `Trainer` from 🤗 Transformers with the `IntelGaudiAcceleratorTrainer` from 🤗 Optimum Habana,
+- replacing the `Trainer` from 🤗 Transformers with the `GaudiTrainer` from 🤗 Optimum Habana,
 - replacing the `TrainingArguments` from 🤗 Transformers with the `GaudiTrainingArguments` from 🤗 Optimum Habana.